 Summer Hathaway was super fiery!
 I enjoyed playing her characteristics because she’s a lot different to me in real life.
 I loved telling the story of School of Rock, it felt so relatable and I loved rocking out and dancing to the songs!
 When booking the role I was overjoyed!
 It was my first lead role in the West End so I was super excited to start!

-Matilda the Musical was very rewarding!
+The Royal Shakespeare Company’s Matilda The Musical was very rewarding!
 I loved playing Amanda as I was swung around by my pigtails!
 I had never professionally danced before I got into the show, so dancing on stage was super exciting and new!
 In the show, there is also a gym scene.
 I had never done any type of gym either so that was fun too!

 How was the experience being part of the cast of Les Misérables and making your West End debut?